-CHESAPEAKE, Va. - Mark Stuck, a Portsmouth firefighter charged with arson, has been granted bond.
+CHESAPEAKE, Va. - Mark Stuck, a Portsmouth firefighter charged with arson, plead guilty to one charge of arson on Tuesday.

-In court Tuesday morning, a judge ruled to give Stuck a $2,500 bond for the five charges he faces.
+In court on August 8, a judge ruled to give Stuck a $2,500 bond for the five charges he faced.

 Stuck was arrested on August 3.
 Chesapeake Police say he was caught on camera setting a dumpster on fire behind a Food Lion on Moses Grandy Trail on July 31.
 They believe he is responsible for four other dumpster fires behind the grocery store.
 According to Stuck's arrest warrant, the fires occurred March 29, April 3, May 3 and June 5.